witchofthewires/icslab/README.md

         <img src="static/wireshark2.png" alt="PLC-HMI traffic in Wireshark" width="800"/>

 ### Writing Ladder Logic
 We're almost done!
 We now have an OpenPLC container talking to a Fuxa container over the industry-standard Modbus protocol.
 However, at this point, the HMI can only query the output of the PLC.
-Let's write a new program for the PLC that will turn the light on and off based on input from the HMI.
-We'll also use this opportunity to introduce registers, which are 16-bit variables we can use to store numeric values in our program.
+Let's write a new program for the PLC which will store and respond to data input by the HMI.
+We'll also use this opportunity to introduce registers, which can store multibit variables for our programs.
+Finally, we'll use a gauge to give our HMI a more dynamic and intuitive display.

+See the files plc.st and hmi.json.

 ### Conclusion